miklevin/Pipulate.com/software.md

 accompany indent.
 The "as" variable (really a file handle) goes away after the outdent.
 That's the point.
 That's it's context.

-SqliteDict when used with the contact manager (there are other ways) won't commit changes to the persistent on-drive database file unless you do a .commit().
+SqliteDict when used with the context manager (there are other ways) won't commit changes to the persistent on-drive database file unless you do a .commit().
 Because commit hits actual hardware and could slow things down on a big crawl, it's better to commit once per page (outer loop) rather than on the